Exploiting multimodality and structure in world representations

 Dr Cătălina Cangea

-Senior Research Scientist at Google DeepMind, with a PhD in ML from the University of Cambridge, and inhaler of music :) Focus on generative music models, finding signals in data and human evaluation.
-Motivated by contributing ML-based knowledge and improvements to real-world systems!
+Quantitative researcher with 9 years of ML experience, most recently co-lead of Generative Music at Google DeepMind, with a PhD from the University of Cambridge, and inhaler of music :) Motivated by contributing ML-based knowledge and improvements to real-world systems!